 As Anne Lamott puts it, “You can tell if people are following Jesus, because they are feeding the poor, sharing their wealth, and trying to get everyone medical insurance.”

 And one final amazing thing about the generosity of God is that it is never too late to accept it and act on it.
 Jesus warns us, “Don’t be a fool!
 Be rich toward God!”
 Amen.

 (I preached this sermon at the First Church of Christ, Congregational in Fairfield, Connecticut, on November 10, 2019.
+To listen to the sermon go here.
 Photo: Sanctuary of First Church, Fairfield)